Elizabeth A. Reilly

-Elizabeth A. Reilly is the Interim Dean and a C. Blake McDowell, Jr. Professor at The University of Akron School of Law.
-Before her appointment in July 2012, she served as Vice Provost for Academic Planning at the University of Akron.
-As vice provost, she facilitated reporting and implementation for Vision 2020, internationalization, facilities planning and new market learning initiatives.
+Elizabeth A. Reilly, currently an Adjunct Professor, is a former Interim Dean and a C. Blake McDowell, Jr. Professor at The University of Akron School of Law.
+Prior to serving as Interim Dean, she served as Vice Provost for Academic Planning at the University of Akron.

 During her tenure, Dean Reilly has played an active role at The University of Akron.
 She was chair of the President's Commission on Equity, and served on numerous task forces for the President and Provost, including the Diversity Committee, the RTP Task Force, the Academic Salary Affairs Task Force, the Program Review Task Force, and the Institute for Teaching and Learning Advisory Committee.